 Heated Driveway Costs

 Typically, the cost of a heated driveway system is between $12-$21 per square foot.
 Looking at our data, the average cost of a radiant heating system installation is $3,892, with a low of $1,300 and a high of $7,500 in that range.
 However, this price does not include the removal of the old driveway or the cost of the new one.
-Unfortunately, our data doesn't show the cost to remove the old driveway, but we do show the average cost to install both an asphalt driveway ($4,704) and concrete ($3,650).
+Unfortunately, our data doesn't show the cost to remove the old driveway, but we do show the average asphalt paving cost ($4,457) and concrete driveway cost ($3,650).
 The range of asphalt driveway projects is much greater at $2,000-$25,000 than concrete at $650-$7,091.

 If your project falls right on the average, then you are looking at a cost of $8,594 to install a driveway heating system under asphalt and $7,542 under concrete.
 Shoveling snow doesn't seem so bad anymore.